-This blog post was updated in November 2020.
 This content was originally part of a partnership with the Global Organization for EPA and DHA Omega-3 (GOED).

 - A Meta-Analysis of Randomized Controlled Trials and Prospective Cohort Studies of Eicosapentaenoic and Docosahexaenoic Long-Chain Omega-3 Fatty Acids and Coronary Heart Disease Risk, Mayo Clinic Proceedings

 - Jennifer Hunt, RD, at Jennifer Hunt Nutrition